elliotkendall/pdf2slides/README.md

 ## How it works

-Using ImageMagick (and specifically the Python pgmagick module), each page of the PDF gets converted into an image.
+Using ImageMagick (and specifically the Python wand module), each page of the PDF gets converted into an image.
 That image then gets uploaded to Google Drive, added to a Slides presentation as a new slide, then deleted from Google Drive.
 You're left with a Slides presentation containing one slide per page of the source document, each with a full-page image of the